Quick Start¶

 curl "http://localhost:8000/tasks"

-# Get a specific task
+# Get the status of a specific task (replace <task_id> with the ID from above)

 curl "http://localhost:8000/tasks/<task_id>"